Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Product Formula Representation of Measures on Dyadic Sets

 Thus the results implied that for the 6 most active IPv4 addresses it would be practical to approximately infer the IP address IP IDs from the product coefficient representation of the daily activity profile measures.
 Performance metrics for the linear kernel were significantly worse: e.g. an error rate of 30$\%$+ for IP IDS 1184 and 2276.

-The two-dimensional diffusion embedding \cite{CoLa06,CoLaLeMaNaWaZu05,Ma15} of the product coefficient vectors in Figure \ref{first.ip.figure} visually illustrates the classification results.
-The following color map is used: red for IP ID 1055; green for P ID 1174; blue for P ID 1184; yellow for P ID 2276; magenta for IP ID 2407; cyan for IP ID 2616.
-The figure illustrates the classification results obtained in the previous section by showing which of the classes are easy to separate from others, and which are not so easy to separate (because their measures are more similar).
-For instance, the best classification result (with its error rate equal to 0.37\% for linear SVM and 0.78\% for RBF SVM) was obtained for ``IP ID 1055 vs all others''.
-In the diffusion embedding Figures \ref{first.ip.figure}, the class 1055 is shown in red, and, indeed, it is fairly easy to see that vectors of this class hardly overlaps with other vectors.
-The next best classification result (with its error rate equal to 4.57\% for linear SVM and 4.79\% for RBF SVM) was obtained for ``IP ID 2616 vs all others''.
-In the diffusion embedding shown in Figure \ref{first.ip.figure}, class 2616 is shown in cyan, and the vectors of this class, although more overlapping with others than those of class 1055, still are visually distinguishable from other classes.
-On the opposite end of the classification error rate, as shown in the previous section, one of the worst classification results (with its error rate equal to 32.51\% for linear SVM and 10.32\% for RBF SVM) was obtained for ``IP ID 1184 vs all others''.
-In the diffusion embedding in Figure \ref{first.ip.figure}, the class 1184 is shown in blue, and, indeed, one can see that linear separation of that class from others would be very difficult (which is reflected in poor performance of linear SVM), whereas a curved boundary of RBF SVM decision rule could allow this set of vectors to be classified much better.
+For instance, the best classification result (with its error rate equal to 0.78\% for RBF SVM) was obtained for ``IP ID 1055 vs all others''.
+The next best classification result (with its error rate equal to 4.79\% for RBF SVM) was obtained for ``IP ID 2616 vs all others''.
+These are the two IP Addresses whose average measures are most easily distinguish in \ref{fig:IPAddresses} On the opposite end of the classification error rate, as shown in the previous section, the worst classification results (with its error rates equal 10.32\% and 11.01\% for RBF SVM) were obtained for 'IP ID 1174 vs all others' and 'IP ID 1184 vs all others''.
+This is also consistent with the average measure visualizations in \ref{fig:IPAddresses}, where the average measures for IP Address 1184 and IP Address 1174 look very similar.

-Recently, the IP network data was analyzed again using a dyadic tree structured classification algorithm on the set of product coefficients\cite{Ness16}.
+Recently, the IP network data was analyzed again using a dyadic tree structured classification algorithm on the set of product coefficients \cite{Ness16}.